Madison Worker’s Compensation Attorney

 Attorney Postel is admitted to practice in Wisconsin state courts and in the United States District Court for the Eastern District of Wisconsin.
 She is a member of the State Bar of Wisconsin and the Dane County Bar Association.

-Attorney Postel was chosen by Equal Justice Works to be a member of the first class of Rural Summer Legal Corps Fellows in 2016, which enabled her to dedicate a summer of law school to providing legal education and outreach services to rural farmworkers and migrant workers in Wisconsin.
+Attorney Postel was chosen by Equal Justice Works to be a member of the first class of Rural Summer Legal Corps Fellows in 2016, which enabled her to dedicate a summer to providing legal education and outreach services to rural farmworkers and migrant workers in Wisconsin.
 Attorney Postel was recognized by the State Bar of Wisconsin for performing 235 hours of pro bono service during her law school career.